 For more detail please see:

-Between the weather, New Year festivities and seasonal activities, January is actually one of my favourite months in Japan.
-The locations and activities listed above are only a small sample of what Saitama has to offer in winter.
-We also have some stunning winter scenery that can only be witnessed in the first six weeks of the year, such as the Misotsuchi Icicles in Chichibu and the Ashigakubo Icicles in Yokoze.
-The latter were only discovered 3 years ago, but have already risen to national acclaim due to their stunning beauty, particularly when illuminated at night.
+Between the weather, New Year festivities and seasonal activities, winter is a great season in Japan.
+The locations and activities listed above are only a small sample of the activities and play spots Saitama has to offer in winter.
+We also have some stunning winter scenery that can only be witnessed in the first six weeks of the year, such as the plum blossoms in Ogose or the Wintersweet on Mt Hodo.
 Saitama may not be top of the list for places to visit in winter in Japan, but we do have a good choice of activities, events and winter scenery to enjoy.